toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Rumos](https://github.com/octagony/rumos) - CLI utility for controlling screen brightness.
 * [shournal](https://github.com/tycho-kirchner/shournal) - Log shell-commands and used files.
 Snapshot executed scripts.
 Fully automatic.
 * [sysm](https://github.com/jafarlihi/sysm) - Makes your system play custom sounds when any configured system or external event happens.
+* [systemctl-tui](https://github.com/rgwood/systemctl-tui) - A fast simple TUI for interacting with systemd services and their logs.
 * [systeroid](https://github.com/orhun/systeroid) - A more powerful alternative to sysctl(8) with a terminal user interface.
+* [sysz](https://github.com/joehillen/sysz) - fzf terminal UI for systemctl.
 * [ugm](https://github.com/ariasmn/ugm) - A terminal based UNIX user and group browser.
 * [viewport-list-cli](https://github.com/kevva/viewport-list-cli) - Return a list of devices and their viewports.
 * [x-cmd](https://www.x-cmd.com/) - A toolset implemented using posix shell and awk offering many interesting features and that is very small in size.